-In pretty much all of my previous relationships, there was that all too common hallmark ‘discussion’ of an unhealthy partnering: I’d flag up something that I was uncomfortable or unhappy about and be met with, “None of my previous girlfriends had a problem with this”, and they would often add something about how these exes had all found [the problem] totally ‘normal’.
+In pretty much all of my previous relationships, there was that all too common hallmark ‘discussion’ of an unhealthy partnering.
+I’d flag my discomfort or unhappiness about something and they’d say “None of my previous girlfriends had a problem with this”.
+And they would often add something about how these exes had all found [the problem] totally ‘normal’.

-Now keep in mind that this could be anything from disappearing, flirting with my friends, a sexual act that I didn’t want to do, bad/selfish sex (the jackhammer almost-need-a-neck-brace-afterwards type or the one who you could effectively leave a blow-up version of you and they wouldn’t notice the difference), to avoiding sex/affection altogether, to getting wasted and aggressive, and some might wonder how I ever second-guessed myself and contemplated (and sometimes did) sidelining my own needs, expectations, desires, feelings and opinions.
+Now keep in mind that this could be anything from disappearing, flirting with my friends, to a sexual act that I didn’t want to do.
+It was bad/selfish sex (the jackhammer almost-need-a-neck-brace-afterwards type or the one who you could effectively leave a blow-up version of you and they wouldn’t notice the difference).
+It was avoiding sex/affection altogether and getting wasted and aggressive.
+Some might wonder how I ever second-guessed myself and contemplated (and sometimes did) sidelining my own needs, expectations, desires, feelings and opinions.

 You are not on the same page with somebody, if when you raise something, they dismiss it by either comparing you to people who they are no longer going out with, or they call you ‘too sensitive/needy/dramatic/prudish’ or a ‘psycho‘.

-Some might even stretch themselves to making a low jab about how this issue you have with them must be why you had problems with your exes.
+They might even stretch themselves to making a low jab about how you taking issue with it is why you had problems with your exes.

-If you have any people pleasing inclinations whatsoever, are fearful of being on your own or abandoned, struggle to know where you end and others begin, and/or struggle to know, express and live in line with your own values even when they differ to someone else’s, you are going to backtrack, self-doubt, and normalise what might be very unfair, unreasonable, or downright uncaring and abusive behaviour.
+If you have any people-pleasing inclinations whatsoever, are fearful of being on your own or abandoned, struggle to know where you end and others begin, and/or struggle to know, express and live in line with your values even when they differ to someone else’s, you are going to backtrack.
+You will self-doubt and normalise what might be very unfair, unreasonable, or downright uncaring and abusive behaviour.

-If you are involved with someone and something feels a little off to you about something, or you have a concern, and their response is to throw out the None of My Exes Had A Problem With This defence, they are someone who doesn’t want to recognise your position nor do they want to see themselves too clearly either.
+If you are involved with someone and something feels a little off to you about something, or you have a concern, and their response is to throw out the None of My Exes Had A Problem With This defence, they are someone who doesn’t want to recognise your position.
+They don’t want to see themselves too clearly either.

 Here’s what not enough people ask themselves in this situation: If all of their exes were oh-so-okay with something, where are they now?

-What’s often entirely missed in these situations is that the person has in effect admitted to this issue that they’re denying is an issue being present in all/most of their previous relationships.
+What’s often missed is that the person is admitting that the issue they’ve denied was present in all/most of their previous relationships.

 Why would you want to be in the same relationship that they’ve had with their ex?

 It’s as if they’re reluctant to grow and be truly available to your current relationship.
-It’s one thing if they use the defence once but gradually acknowledge the issue and address it but another altogether if they continue to use this defence or show a general attitude of not being open to discussion and acknowledging your needs too.
-Hard as it might be to digest, they’re also messing with your head and dismissing your concerns, which isn’t exactly the behaviour of someone who genuinely desires to be a loving partner now and in the future.
+It’s one thing if they use the defence once but gradually acknowledge the issue and address.
+However, it’s another altogether if they continue to use this defence or show a general attitude of being closed to discussion and acknowledging your needs.
+Hard as it might be to digest, they’re also gaslighting you and dismissing your concerns.
+This isn’t exactly the behaviour of someone who genuinely desires to be a loving partner now and in the future.

-Doubting yourself in this situation is a sign that you’re afraid of having, expressing and in fact advocating for your needs because you doubt the right to them or that you deserve for them to be met.
-There might be a close association between having needs and abandonment and so you might be tempted to normalise this issue to attain your greater desire of being in a relationship and avoid your fear, for instance, of having to start over.
+Doubting yourself in this situation is a sign that you’re afraid of having, expressing and in fact advocating for your needs.
+There’s doubt about your right to have needs and your worthiness.
+You might have a close association between having needs and abandonment.
+As a result, you might be tempted to normalise issue to attain your greater desire of being in a relationship and avoid your fear, for instance, of having to start over.

-One of the four qualities in a loving partner (along with positive outlook, ownership, commitment to self) is being emotionally available and people who are, not only know, share and express their feelings but they also have a good awareness and understanding of why their previous relationships ended, and so have grown emotionally as opposed to showing up to each relationship with the same baggage and habits and calling it someone else’s problem.
+One of the four qualities in a loving partner (along with positive outlook, ownership, commitment to self) is being emotionally available.
+People who are, not only know, share and express their feelings but they also have a good awareness and understanding of why their previous relationships ended.
+They have grown emotionally as opposed to showing up to each relationship with the same baggage and habits and calling it someone else’s problem.

-- Imagine the issue as it stands right now and imagine the fears, doubt, blame, shame, insecurity and other emotions that you have been through as you have tried to accept the issue even at the expense of yourself, and then imagine that you were still thinking, feeling and acting this way in several months, a year, a few years, a decade: Would you be happy with this?
+Imagine the issue as it stands right now.
+Imagine the fears, doubt, blame, shame, insecurity and other emotions you’ve experienced as you’ve tried to accept the issue at your expense.
+And then imagine that you’re still thinking, feeling and acting this way in several months.
+Now try a year, a few years, a decade.
+Would you be happy with this?

 It’s important to open up your perspective so that you don’t sell yourself short.
-This experience is also an opening to asking yourself whether there are past experiences of not having your needs met that are influencing your response now, because you can then make a conscious effort to distinguish between the past and the present, but also use that compassionate investigation to identify the support you need in healing that area of your past.
+This experience is also an opening to considering whether past experiences of not having your needs met are influencing your current response.
+If so, you can then make a conscious effort to distinguish between the past and the present.
+You can also use that compassionate investigation to identify the support you need in healing that aspect of your past.